omega8cc/boa/README.txt

 The instances will not be aware of other running instances, so it is your responsibility to use such system wisely.

+There is also Tuner script available (see TUNER.sh.txt) for easy system tuning for development and switching it back easily to the standard production settings.

 ### REQUIREMENTS

+* Debian 5.0 Lenny (recommended) minimal OS 32/64bit fresh install, or
 * Ubuntu Lucid 10.04 minimal OS 32/64bit fresh install, or
 * Ubuntu Karmic 9.10 minimal OS 32/64bit fresh install, or
-* Jolicloud Robby for netbooks fresh or existing install, or
+* Jolicloud Robby for netbooks fresh or existing install.
-* Debian 5.0 Lenny minimal OS 32/64bit fresh install.
 * The Git standard port 9418 must be open.
-* 512 MB of RAM or at least 1 GB of RAM for OpenPublish.
+* 512 MB of RAM or 2 GB of RAM for OpenPublish.
 * Basic sysadmin skills and experience.